8 Reasons Why India Is so Poor

 Their weak status, particularly in the rural areas, is at the root of most chronic problems.
 It is their lack of awareness or access to family planning tools and early marriage of girls and their early child bearing, which ultimately have led to high population; lack of awareness of health issues related to pregnancy and child upbringing has resulted in high mortality rate, under-nutrition and malnutrition among children; lower education and lack of freedom has resulted in low participation in societal processes.
 All these factors are enough to feed and sustain poverty.

-Indian Muslim community is perhaps most backward in terms of gender inequality.
+Indian Muslim community is easily the most backward group in terms of gender inequality.
 Its clergy habitually wants to live like the Arab tribes of the 7th century uncivilized Middle East, in the name of Sharia'h Law - confining women inside the veils and oppressed by polygamy and 'triple' Talaq..
 But for their resistance, India would have by now a Uniform Civil Code for all Indians.
-Rise of radical Wahhabi Islam across the world in the past 2 decades will make the task of providing equal treatment to Muslim women much harder.
+As radical Islam (Wahhabi Islam) is spreading across the world due to push from the Saudi Arabia it will make the task of providing equal treatment to Muslim women even harder.

 5. Unequal Distribution of Wealth

 India happens to be a rich country inhabited by very poor people. – Dr Manmohan Singh